top of page

 Small Overtone Bridges

-I also offer the instrument with 5 individual moveable small bridges which will give you either a Major or Minor Pentatonic Scale.
+I also offer the option of adding 5 individual moveable small bridges to any monochord which will give you either a Major or Minor Pentatonic Scale.
 For example 5 notes added to a C chord gives you D4,E4,G4,A4 and C5; the major pentatonic scale or Eb4.
 F4.
 G4.
 Bb4 and C5; the Minor version.
 This option reduces the number of strummed courses to 20 but gives you more melodic choices.
 If you order one with the small bridges it can be returned to the base tuning but it involves changes in string gauges and string gauge distribution so there is some expense and a little time.
 It’s not that difficult to do but you aren’t going to be switching back and forth.
-I try to have some completed instruments available.
-Check my current stock page.

 • Dimensions: 32 1/2" x 9" x 4" body depth (A Monochord in F or G is 2" shorter)